 Step – 1 Settings

-Go to your iPhone’s or iPad’s Settings and choose Mail ( for older iOS, Mail, Contacts, Calendars)
+Go to your iPhone’s or iPad’s Settings and choose Accounts & Passwords (for older iOS, look for Mail or Mail, Contacts, Calendars)

 Step – 2 The Email Account

 Choose the email account that you are having problems with as shown below by tapping on it.

 Step – 3 On this next screen tap on Account